Abdullahnorain/journal-rounds-legal/ABOUT.md

 ---

-*Journal Rounds is a product of Norain Projects*

-*© 2025 Norain Projects.
+*© 2025 Journal Rounds.
 All rights reserved.*